business photography

 Photo Editing Skills

-Customers know which pictures they like to look at but they may not understand why.
-Very few people understand the art and craft of photo editing.
+People know which pictures they like but they may not understand why.
+Few people understand the art and craft of photo editing.

-Few publications today have a real photo editor.
+There are few publications today that still have a photo editor.
 It would be surprising if any non-media business has a photo editor.
 Instead, photographers are left to edit their own work and then someone at the client-end selects the pictures they like to look at.

 Continue reading →